 This is a guide on how we currently cut the slot for the irises handle in our steampunk goggles.
 If you’ve bought the Steampunk iris from our store, you may find it useful to follow, or modify, these instructions to cut the slot in your own goggles.
 For those of you that have a 3D printer, we’ve included a template for you to download and 3D print to help aid the process.

 Although it is a little unclear as to who invented the iris diaphragm first, there are many candidates that could be credited with the concept.
-A little searching throws up names such as; Robert Hooke, Joseph Nicéphore Niépce, and J.H.
-Brown.
-What we do know, is that the first patent for an ‘improved’ device was […]
+A little searching throws up names such as; Robert Hooke, John Henry Brown, and Joseph Nicéphore Niépce – although it seems Charles Chevalier claims to of used an iris before […]

 It’s rare to encounter a problem with an iris, but if there’s going to be a failure anywhere, it’s usually a pin breaking or jamming.
 The latter causing the leaf to scrunch up, taking a neighbour or two with it.